simeg/everdrive-version-notifier/README.md

 Once set up, **it just runs once per week via GitHub Actions** and tells you only if something changed.

-You’ll likely forget this tool even exists — and that’s by design.
+You’ll likely forget this tool even exists — and that’s by design!

 ---